Holy Trinity Cathedral of Tbilisi: History and construction

-The idea to build a new cathedral to commemorate 1,500 years of autocephaly of the Georgian Orthodox Church and 2,000 years from the birth of Jesus emerged as early as 1989, a crucial year for the national awakening of the then-Soviet republic of Georgia.
-In May 1989, the Georgian Orthodox Patriarchate and the authorities of Tbilisi announced an international contest for the "Holy Trinity Cathedral" project.
+The idea to build a new cathedral to commemorate 1,500 years of the autocephaly of the Georgian Orthodox Church and 2,000 years from the birth of Jesus emerged as early as 1989, a crucial year for the national awakening of the then-Soviet Republic of Georgia.
+In May 1989, the Georgian Orthodox Church and the authorities of Tbilisi announced an international contest for the "Holy Trinity Cathedral" project.
 No winner was chosen at the first round of the contest when more than a hundred projects were submitted.
-Finally the design by architect Archil Mindiashvili won.
+Finally, the design by architect Archil Mindiashvili won the contest.
 The subsequent turbulent years of civil unrest in Georgia deferred this grandiose plan for six years, and it was not until 23 November 1995, that the foundation of the new cathedral was laid.

-The construction of the church was proclaimed as a "symbol of the Georgian national and spiritual revival" and was sponsored mostly by anonymous donations from several businessmen and common citizens.
+The construction of the cathedral was proclaimed as a "symbol of the Georgian national and spiritual revival" and was sponsored mostly by anonymous donations from several businessmen and common citizens.
 On 23 November 2004, on St. George's Day, the cathedral was consecrated by Catholicos Patriarch of Georgia Ilia II and high-ranking representatives of fellow Orthodox Churches of the world.
 The ceremony was also attended by leaders of other religious and confessional communities in Georgia as well as by political leaders.

 At least part of the site chosen for the new cathedral complex included land within what had once been an old Armenian cemetery called Khojavank.
-The cemetery once had an Armenian church destroyed during the Soviet period by the orders of Lavrenti Beria.
-Most of the cemetery's gravestones and monuments were also destroyed and the cemetery turned into a recreational park.
+The cemetery once had an Armenian church that was destroyed during the Soviet period by the orders of Lavrenti Beria.
+Most of the cemetery's gravestones and monuments were also destroyed and the cemetery was turned into a recreational park.
 However, the cemetery still contained many of its graves when construction of the Sameba Cathedral commenced.
 The cemetery was treated with a "scandalous lack of respect" according to one author, after bones and gravestones appeared scattered all over the construction site.